 - 1. The battery records how long the battery has been connected and switched on for. "d" signifies days followed by hrs minutes and seconds. - 2.
 Shows how long the connected instrument/s have been in the RF on state when connected to this battery. - 3.
-Operating temperature of the in line Tx isolators for F1 and F2 signal generators. - 4.
-Battery temperature sensor temperature.
+Operating temperature of the in line Tx isolators for F1 and F2 signal generators. - Battery temperature sensor temperature.

-2.8.7.1 iXA 99Wh battery
+2.8.7.1 iXA 90Wh battery

-The iXA is fitted with a high capacity 99Wh battery .
-This can be identified by it's yellow release tags , this is due to greater power requirements of the iXA .
+The iXA is fitted with a high capacity 90Wh battery.
+This can be identified by label next to the connector on the top face, this is due to greater power requirements of the iXA.
 The software will identify that the higher capacity battery is in use.